s-panda-n/splice-sense/README.md

 ## Research Question

-Do genomic language models change their splice site predictions for the **right biological reasons** — flipping on mutations that destroy the GT/AG consensus signal, while remaining stable on biologically harmless changes?
+Do genomic language models change their splice site predictions for the **right biological reasons**, flipping on mutations that destroy the GT/AG consensus signal, while remaining stable on biologically harmless changes?

 We evaluate two Nucleotide Transformer models (100M and 500M parameters) and validate findings against real human variants from ClinVar with known pathogenicity labels.